cultureandempire/cultureandempire.github.io/cande.md

 Operation Payback was very significant.
 It was ostensibly a non-violent protest against the banks and payments processors who had tried to strangle WikiLeaks.
 However, what it really signified was the escalation of the war between the Spider and Para-state, and the digital revolution.

-Anonymous, worthy of a book in themselves, had sharpened its teeth against Scientology, no easy target, and now it attacked the financial system, and by implication, the US Government.
+Anonymous, worthy of a book in themselves, had sharpened its teeth on Scientology, no easy target.
+In 2008 there were maybe half a million Scientologists in the world (claims varied from 100,000 to an unlikely 20 million).
+Then in February, over 9,000 protestors came out onto the streets and confronted this organization.
+By 2013, the largest pro-Scientology events -- such as in Clearwater, FL in November 2013 -- had no more than 2,000 or 3,000 people.

+And this demolition of Scientology, one of the most powerful and feared cults, cost nothing, no private investigators, no weapons, no violence, and indeed very little confrontation.
+Without implicit popular support, Scientology discoved that all their money was worth nothing.

+So Anonymous -- an idea, not an organization -- now attacked the financial system, and by implication, the US Government.
 The arrest of young male protesters -- including a 16-year old Dutch boy -- and indictment for high crimes against the State is a classic old men versus dangerous young men story line.

 We've seen that Bank of America conspired with private companies to, in their own words, "Commit cyber attacks against the infrastructure" of wikileaks.org.
 This, we see, is perfectly acceptable.
 However, to conduct the equivalent of a non-violent street protest against PayPal's Internet headquarters is a federal crime leading to arrest and prosecution.
 There is not even the pretense of impartiality.

 Knowing in 2010 that the Spider was watching every click, those young men would have been rather more careful.
 Since it took over two years to pounce, we can assume there are more international "cyberterrorism" warrants in the pipeline.
 The result will be like pouring water on an kitchen grease fire.
-The coming arrests will inflame the dangerous young men who think of themselves as Anonymous.
+The coming arrests -- like that of Jeremy Hammond, taunted and guided by FBI assets into the hack on HBGary Federal -- will create martyrs and inflame the dangerous young men who think of themselves as Anonymous.

 ## The Golden Rule